dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [@!RFC2119].

-The parts of DNS messages are named as they are in [@!RFC 1035].
+The parts of DNS messages are named as they are in [@!RFC1035].
 In specific, the DNS message has five sections: Header, Question, Answer, Authority, and Additional.